Version effective date: 1 September 2022

 4.4 NON-DISCLOSURE AGREEMENTS

-The provisions of this Section 4 will supersede any non-disclosure agreement between the Parties and such agreement will have no further force or effect.
+The provisions of Section 4 will supersede any non-disclosure agreement between the Parties and such agreement will have no further force or effect.

 5.1 INTELLECTUAL PROPERTY RIGHTS DEFINITION